Krystian123q/hem2/README.md

 # hem4
 hem 4

-This repository contains a single script `hem4.py`, verified to have no merge conflicts.
+This repository contains the main script `Hem.py` (also saved as `hem4.py`).
+The project compiles without merge conflicts.